Israeli police enter tense holy site as Jewish visits resume | Entertainment

 Recent weeks have seen several rounds of clashes at the Al-Aqsa Mosque compound, the third holiest site for Muslims, which is built on a hilltop that is the holiest site for Jews, who refer to it as the Temple Mount.
 It lies at the emotional heart of the Israeli-Palestinian conflict.

-But unlike in previous confrontations, Palestinian witnesses said there was no sign of rock-throwing initially.
-Some of those who sheltered inside the mosque began throwing stones when police started to enter the building.
-The witnesses spoke on the condition of anonymity because of security concerns.
+Unlike in previous confrontations, Palestinian witnesses said there was no sign of rock-throwing initially.
+Some of those who sheltered inside the mosque began throwing stones and other objects when police entered the building.
+The witnesses spoke on condition of anonymity because of security concerns.

+The Islamic endowment that administers the site said police detained around 50 Palestinians.
+It said around 600 Jews visited the compound.
+The situation was calm again by mid-morning.

-The visits, by mostly nationalist and religious Jews, resumed Thursday after being paused for the last 10 days of the Muslim holy month of Ramadan and the Eid al-Fitr holiday.
+The visits, by mostly nationalist and religious Jews, resumed Thursday after being paused for the last 10 days of the Muslim holy month of Ramzan and the Eid al-Fitr holiday.

 Thursday is also Israel's Independence Day, and in recent days fringe groups had called on Jewish worshippers to celebrate by waving Israeli flags at the holy site.
 The calls were widely circulated by Palestinians on social media, along with calls to confront any such display.

+A Jewish group shared a video that appeared to show a group of visitors singing Israel's national anthem as police escorted away a boy who had an Israeli flag draped over his shoulder.
+The video appeared authentic.

-Hussein al-Sheikh, a senior Palestinian official who serves as the main liaison between the Palestinian Authority and Israel, tweeted about the controversy, saying that raising the flag would show "outrageous disregard" for Palestinian feelings and mark the "continuation of extremist racist campaigns".
+Hussein al-Sheikh, a senior Palestinian official who serves as the main liaison between the Palestinian Authority and Israel, tweeted earlier this week that raising the flag would show “outrageous disregard” for Palestinian feelings and mark the “continuation of extremist racist campaigns”.

 Hamas warned Wednesday that Israel was “playing with fire and dragging the region into an escalation for which the occupation bears full responsibility”.